zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 ### Summary

 Now we know that the resolution and the latency of `DateTime` may be tricky.
-On Windows, the resolutions depends on Windows System Timer, it can be changed programmatically by any application, usually it's about `0.5 ms`..`15.625 ms`.
-On Linux, the resolution is typically `1 us`.
-However, the latency on Windows is usually several time several times smaller that the latency on Linux (but you should not care about it in most cases).
+On Windows, the resolutions depend on Windows System Timer; it can be changed programmatically by any application.
+Usually, it's about `0.5 ms`..`15.625 ms`.
+On Linux, the resolution is typical `1 us`.
+However, the latency on Windows is usually several times smaller that the latency on Linux (but you should not care about it in most cases).

 Typically, `DateTime` is a good choice when you want to know the current time (e.g. for logging) and you don't need high precision.
 However, beware of DateTime-specific phenomena (see [Falsehoods programmers believe about time](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) and [More falsehoods programmers believe about time](http://infiniteundo.com/post/25509354022/more-falsehoods-programmers-believe-about-time)).
 If you need to measure some time interval (not just put an approximate timestamp into a log file), you probably need a better tool.
 In the next post, I will tell about `Stopwatch`: how it's implemented, what the latency and the resolution of `Stopwatch`, how it works on different operating systems and runtimes, and why we should use `Stopwatch` on .NET, rather than alternative measurements tools.